 The religions were noted as follows:

 - Various folk or traditional religions - 6%

 - Jews - 0.2%

-Other religions - The study also shows that about one-in-six people around the globe have no religious affiliation, making that group the third largest worldwide, and about equal to the world's Catholic population.
+The study also shows that about one-in-six people around the globe have no religious affiliation, making that group the third largest worldwide, and about equal to the world's Catholic population.

 Polls show may of the religiously unaffiliated still hold spiritual beliefs although they don't identify with any particular faith.